RhizomeDB/spec/README.md

 > Cause and effect are two sides of one fact.
 >
-> Ralph Waldo Emerson
+> — [Ralph Waldo Emerson], [Circles]

-PomoDB is a temporal database which internally models the progression of time as data changes, with each batch of data relating to a timestamp, called an epoch.

-While epochs MUST be represented as an unsigned integer, runtimes MAY refine this representation in order to capture additional metadata about the progression of time.

-All such representations MUST form a partial order, such that subsequent epochs are represented using subsequent timestamps.
-For example, runtimes MAY represent timestamps using a pair that tracks the iteration count of looping queries in the second component, while comparing these pairs using product order.

-The database state is modeled as a function of time and the program under evaluation, and all tuples are associated with the timestamp at which they were computed.

-PomoDB timestamps form a logical clock and hold no meaning to any other instances of PomoDB.
-The static nature of these links means that queries can reason from causes to effects, or from effects to their causes.
+PomoDB does not make direct use of wall clocks, and instead MUST use [causal consistency] based on [hashes][BFT-CRDT] as its first-class ordering mechanism.
+Facts MUST include any direct "happens after" or "caused by" relationships, which nartually forms a (partition tolerant) partial order on all facts.

 ## 2.3 Content Addressing

 As PomoDB is intended for use in distributed and decentralized deployments, it is important ensure the use of collision resistant identifiers when referring to tuples.
-For this purpose, content addressing scheme is used.
+For this purpose, a content addressing scheme is used.
 Tuples are associated with a CID computed from their structure.
 The details behind this computation are available in [serialization].

 The choice of CIDs as primary key — rather than more familiar choices such as auto incrementing IDs or UUIDs — reflects PomoDB's goals in targeting distributed and decentralized environments, where coordination around the allocation of IDs can't be guaranteed, and where resilience against malicious and byzantine actors is required.

-Since content addressing schemes are backed by cryptographically secure hash functions, their use here prevents forgery of IDs by attackers, and guarantees that CID-based dependencies between tuples will always be acyclic.
+Since the content addressing schemes used by PomoDB MUST be backed by cryptographically secure hash functions, their use here prevents forgery of IDs by attackers, and guarantees that CID-based dependencies between tuples will always be acyclic.

 These properties further enable [byzantine-fault tolerant CRDTs][BFT-CRDTs].

 ## 2.4 Query Engine

 PomoDB has no specified high-level query language.
-An intermediate representation based on datalog is defined instead ([PomoLogic]).
+An intermediate representation based on Datalog is defined instead ([PomoLogic]).
 Implementations MAY define their own user-facing query language, but they are RECOMMENDED to treat [PomoLogic] as a common compilation target for all such languages.

 An OPTIONAL relational runtime that MAY be compiled from [PomoLogic] is described in [PomoRA].
 This can be further optimized with a dataflow runtime for incrementalization.

-## 2.5 Evaluation

-Evaluation of PomoDB queries proceeds in timesteps ("epochs") which compute a least fixed point over a batch of changes to the database.

-The details behind this computation are runtime specific, however all runtimes MUST provide the following additional guarantees.

-Each epoch is denoted by the timestamp succeeding the last, and begins by scheduling the program's [sources] for evaluation.
-These sources MAY run in any order, however any operations over their resulting contents MUST be deferred until their completion.

-Upon computing a relation's fixed point, any [sinks] over that relation SHOULD be scheduled to run over the relation's contents, and evaluation of those sinks MUST be completed before evaluating the next epoch.

-PomoDB queries MAY be implemented over incremental computations, in which case each epoch is RECOMMENDED to operate over deltas of the database, wherever possible.
-PomoFlow is an OPTIONAL runtime with such capabilities.

-## 2.6 Sources
+## 2.5 Sources

 Sources act as ingress points for a PomoDB query, and introduce tuples from the outside world, such as by loading them from a local persistence layer, or by querying them from a remote data source such as [IPFS].

 Sources can be queried as if they were [relation]s.
+For example, scoping a query to facts from a certain source is possible.

 Implementations MAY define their own sources, but sources SHOULD be non-blocking, and are RECOMMENDED to perform any blocking or IO-intensive operations asynchronously.